The Diary of Alicia Keys: Critical reception

-Initial response

 On release, The Diary of Alicia Keys received widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 based on reviews from mainstream critics, it holds an average score of 71, based on 17 reviews, indicating "generally favorable reviews".
 Multiple journalists declared that the album fulfilled the high expectations set by the critical success of Songs in A Minor, while USA Today and Mark Anthony Neal in PopMatters opined that The Diary of Alicia Keys displayed Keys' artistic progression.
 Slant Magazines Sal Cinquemani wrote that the album surpassed the quality of its predecessor, describing it as "a deft mix of modernism and classicism, not to mention street and class".
 The magazine subsequently listed the album as the ninth best of 2003, while The Washington Times proclaimed it second best.

 Writing in The New York Times, Jon Pareles stated that with The Diary of Alicia Keys, Keys testified the tenacity of songwriting in soul music, noting Keys' lyrical progression since her debut.
 Tom Horan of The Daily Telegraph also hailed Keys' lyricism, concluding that she "summons up a wisdom and worldliness that is extraordinary in someone so young".
 Similarly, Rob Sheffield called the album "an assured, adult statement, steeped in the complicated love life and musical dreams of an ambitious young woman" in Rolling Stone.
 Robert Hilburn in Los Angeles Times and a critic from E!
 Online both concluded that Keys was still more accomplished as a vocalist than as a songwriter; regardless, Hilburn added that she made "each moment on the album seem real and her own".
 Dimitri Ehrlich of Vibe referred to the record as "masterful", complimenting Keys' vocal performance and fusion of traditional and contemporary musical elements.
 Roger Friedman of Fox News commended the "exquisite" production, vocals and instrumentation.
 Kris Ex of Blender praised the "enthusiastic album full of masterful strokes and electrifying intensity", while Q called it "a proper soul album which hooks you with the first pneumatic beat and draws you deeper with every heady atmosphere and vivid emotion."
 Mojo described the record as "an hour of heartful, artful singing enhanced by dense, yet fuss-free arrangements".